jibaoc/Fontro_Aube_2019/fasta_generator/command_v03.md

 ### I A - Creation of fasta files containing totaly random sequence.

-The totaly random sequence means that the sequence where generated using the codon frequency of CCE fasta_generator_from_real_exons but that the codon where chosen one by one according to their frequency in CCE exons.
+The totaly random sequence means that the sequence where generated using the codon frequency of CCE but the chain of codon is totally random

 ```sh
 mkdir result/version_0.3